 You work that much harder.
 The new mom who is pacing you in the 400m, or the grey-haired guy who bangs out pull-ups like a pro—the people around you will not only inspire you to work just that much harder, but their example will challenge your sense of what’s possible for you at any age or stage of life.

 You make friends.
-Partner WODs, team challenges, one-on-one attention and instruction from coaches and other members—at Alchemy, you’re not just working out you’re also making social connections, and in some cases, friends.
+Partner workouts, team challenges, one-on-one attention and instruction from coaches —at Alchemy, you’re not just working out you’re also making social connections, and in many cases, friends.
 The social aspect of working out with other people can’t be undervalued.
 It feels good to walk into a room of smiling faces and to hear the buzz of conversation and laughter amid the clanging of barbells.
 By contrast, many conventional gyms can feel like lonely isolated islands of overloud headphones and avoiding gazes.

 It’s a rush.
 One study recently suggested that working out in a group may even elevate your pain threshold.
 Researchers at Oxford University found that rowers that trained in a controlled group-setting had a pain threshold nearly double that of those that didn’t.
 The researchers hypothesize that this advantage was the result of an increase in endorphins.
 It seems that human beings are hardwired to enjoy teamwork and get a little chemical boost when working together towards a common goal.
 That’s not the only benefit of an endorphin rush, though.
 Endorphins also improve state of mind, boosting self-esteem, reducing stress, improving sleep and warding off anxiety and depression.

-So come on in, bring a friend or make some, work your ass off, and bring on the endorphins!
+So come on in!
+Bring a friend or make some new ones, work your ass off, and bring on the endorphins!

 Duncan McNeill is a coach and co-owner of Alchemy CrossFit.